PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 Secondary education

-No specific secondary education is required for community firefighters, but physical education to at least NCEA Level 1 is useful.
+You usually don’t need specific NCEA levels for this job, but physical education to at least NCEA Level 1 is useful.

 Ten credits in NCEA Level 1 Literacy and Numeracy are required for air force firefighters.